Echidna-Pentest/outlookC2/README.md

 ### Server
-Even without starting the server, it can function as a C2 simply by sending emails to the client's email address from Gmail or something.
+Even without starting the server, it can function as a C2 simply by sending emails to the victim's email address from Gmail or something.
 However, sending emails each time can be cumbersome, and to simulate an interactive shell, I created a simple GUI tool.

 The authentication information is specified in outlookC2Server.py, so please set the credentials for the email address you wish to send emails to.